codeforamerica/colonel-clark/README.md

 # Colonel Clark
+## Louisville Neighborhood Crime Watch
-### January test application for 2013 Code for America Fellowship Louisville team
+### (January test application for 2013 Code for America Fellowship Louisville team)

-This web application allows citizens of Louisville to view aggregate crime statitics for their neighborhoods.
-It also allows them to sign up for periodic email alerts for new crimes in their neighborhoods.
+This application builds on data available from the City of Louisville's website by presenting information about crime at the neighborhood level.
+This public facing portal is designed to connect citizens with information about crime in their communities in simple, relevant ways using langage and geographies they use everyday.

+Currently, the City of Louisville Open Data mapping portal visualizes crime information by administrative boundaries such as "beat"and "sector".
+By converting incident addresses into neighborhoods and simplifying aggregated data, crime information becomes more useful for citizens, newcomers, and grassroots groups organized around neighborhoods.

+Features:
+* The *heat map* allows users to quickly understand the relative instances of crime across Louisville's neighborhoods.
+* The *neighborhood* spotlight provides a view into the nature of crime in the neighborhood during the period for which the City has published data.
+* The *subscription* feature connects users with what's going on in their neighborhood on a weekly basis, providing an easily accessible summary of events and linking them back to the site for additional information.

 ## Development Setup (for Mac OS X 10.8)